-Undergraduate students are encouraged to apply to participate in the Kansas Undergraduate Research Day at the Capitol, which will take place in February of 2016.
+Undergraduate students are encouraged to apply to participate in the Kansas Undergraduate Research Day at the Capitol, which will take place February 18, 2016.

 - Five KU students will be selected to join their peers from the other Kansas Board of Regents (KBOR) public four-year universities.

 - Students will present their research in poster board format to legislators and other members of state government.

 - The purpose of this event is to demonstrate the unique opportunities undergraduate students have to participate with faculty members in research at KBOR universities.